 Confucius looked back to the rulers of the Western Zhou, the golden age of the Zhou dynasty that ran from 1050 – 771 BC, for inspiration on how to restore stability to his own age.
 The answer, he believed, lay in implementing a model of “leadership by virtue” in which the ruler set such a compelling example of judicious conduct that his people would inevitably follow it without having to be goaded by the threat of punishment.

-This is the principle that lies behind Confucius’s famous comment in the opening chapter of Book 2 of the Analects when he says, “A ruler who governs by the power of virtue is like the Pole Star.”
+This is the principle that lies behind Confucius’s famous comment in the opening chapter of Book 2 of The Analects when he says, “Governing by the power of virtue can be compared to the Pole Star.”
 Rather than attempting to command and control his kingdom, a ruler should create the right environment for its people to thrive in by providing a shining point of light “which remains fixed in place while all the other stars orbit respectfully around it.”

-In Chapter III, Confucius expands his thoughts on virtuous leadership by stating: “If you rule people by laws and regulations and keep them under control through punishments they will evade them and have no sense of shame.
-If you lead them by virtue and keep them in line with ritual, they will develop a sense of shame and unite behind you.”
+In Chapter 3, Confucius expands his thoughts on virtuous leadership by stating: “If you lead through laws and regulations and maintain order through punishments, people will avoid them but won’t develop a sense of shame.
+If you lead through virtue and keep them in line with the rites, they will develop a sense of shame and unite behind you.”

 Similar sentiments are echoed towards the end of the book.
-In Chapter XIX, Confucius tells Duke Ai, the titular ruler of the state of Lu, that in order to win the support of the people he should “promote the ethical and place them above the unethical.”
-In the following chapter, he goes on to tell Ji Kangzi, the real power behind the throne of Lu, that if he treats the people with dignity “they will be respectful” and if he promotes the good and teaches people who lack ability, “they will be eager to follow you.”
+In Chapter 19, Confucius tells Duke Ai, the titular ruler of the state of Lu, that in order to win the support of the people he should “Promote the upright and place them above the crooked”.
+In the following chapter, he goes on to tell Ji Kangzi, the real power behind the throne of Lu, that if he treats the people with dignity “they will be respectful” and if he promotes capable people and teaches ones who lack ability, “they will be diligent.”